nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 ### Google Assistant via openHAB (optional)

-1. Follow the openHAB steps above
+1. Complete the openHAB steps above.
-2. Connect your openHAB instance to the openHAB cloud connector.
+2. Connect your openHAB instance to the [openHAB cloud connector](https://www.openhab.org/addons/integrations/openhabcloud/).
 3. Expose the newly created projector items to the openHAB cloud connector.
 4. Ask Google Assistant to "Talk to openHAB" to link your openHAB cloud account to your Assistant.